Flu

 New respiratory syncytial virus (RSV) vaccination programmes

-A new RSV programme is launching in September.
+A new RSV programme launched in September.

 RSV is a major respiratory virus, common in winter.
 Symptoms are mild for many but can be severe in older adults (around 9,000 hospitalisations a year) and children under five (around 30,000 hospitalisations in the UK a year).